Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 \subsection{Shielding}

+Our shielding assessments are made with several goals in mind, each one having its own set of requirements.

+\begin{enumerate} \item Biological shielding, to enable personnel access as quickly as possible after beam shutoff.
+While the beam is running radiation levels will be too high for personnel access, regardless of shielding design.
+But it is important to minimize short-lived activity of items in the IsoDAR caverns, considered in the sections \ref{components} and \ref{tritium} on component activation and tritium production. \item Rock activation, as neutrons that penetrate the rock surfaces can cause activation, and some long-lived isotopes, such as $^{22}{\rm Na}$ may become a problem if activity persists beyond the lifetime and decommissioning of the experiment (Section \ref{rock}.) \item Neutrons or gammas leaking into the fiducial volume of the liquid scintillator detector.
+Here the goal is to keep these fluxes below the natural background levels one would see in the detector. (sections \ref{detector} and \ref{photons}.) \end{enumerate}

+In the studies for siting IsoDAR at the Kamioka Observatory, the high sodium content of the Inishi rock at this site dominated the shielding requirements~\cite{Shieldingpaper}, and led to the very large block we will describe.

-Figure~\ref{fig:shielding} shows a proposed shielding configuration.
-There is an iron cube with walls 60~cm thick surrounding the source, and the gaps between the sleeve and this cube are also filled with iron.
-This is surrounded by a further 90~cm thick-walled cube of boron loaded concrete.
-These thicknesses were found to be adequate in a previous study for the KamLAND site\cite{Shieldingpaper}, and represent safe limits.
-There is a further concrete plug in the direction away from the beam entry (which points away from the detector), and a further iron block at the beam entry, which points towards the detector, representing the final bending magnet on the beamline.
-The outgoing neutron fluxes are recorded on a notional sphere of radius 460 cm around this system.
+Figure~\ref{fig:shielding} shows our designed shielding configuration.
+The roughly-spherical sleeve is enclosed in a solid iron cylinder (aligned with the beam direction) with an outer lateral diameter of 340~cm.
+The long axis of the cylinder is also 340 cm.
+This cylinder is surrounded by boron-loaded concrete, poured into a form that is a cube 520 cm on a side.
+The minimum concrete thickness is 90 cm along the axes of the cube, and capping the ends of the cylinder.
+These thicknesses were found to be adequate in a previous study for the KamLAND site~\cite{Shieldingpaper}, and represent very conservative limits for deployment at Yemilab.
+The simulation geometry includes a further concrete plug on the right of the figure, in the direction away from the beam entry (which points away from the detector) to block fast neutrons transported down the torpedo cooling pipes from reaching the cavern, and a further iron block at the beam entry, on the side pointing towards the detector, which represents the final bending magnet on the beamline.
+The simulated outgoing neutron fluxes are recorded on a notional sphere of radius 460 cm around this system.
+Note, this sphere marks the coordinates of a neutron crossing its surface, but does not record the angle at which it crosses.

-We now address a number of topics related to shielding and radiation levels in the experimental areas, presenting primarily the methodology for addressing these topics.
+In addressing the various topics enumerated above related to shielding and radiation levels in the experimental areas, we present primarily the methodology for addressing these topics.
+For each topic we collect the relevant appropriate data where available (e.g. the composition of the rock) or clearly state the assumptions we are making where it is not (e.g. the nature of the accelerator components).
+We use the Geant4 simulations to quantify possible problems, and whether the mitigations we have made are adequate.
 As stated earlier, our calculations relate specifically to the Yemilab site, however they can be tailored to apply to any experimental site by inserting appropriate local conditions.